TheRealShoxie/Interactive-Robot-Chess/DOCS/How to build and run/BuildAndRun.md

 ### JAVA
-To Build my java project navigate to DEV/InteractiveRobotChess.<br>
+To Build my java project navigate to Technical Work/User Interface/InteractiveRobotChess.<br>

 <em>Prerequisite</em> this was only tested on Java 17.0.6<br>
 If you do not have JAVA installed please follow a tutorial for doing so on your environment.